maggick/maggick.github.io/content/pages/about_website.md

 ## Technically

-### Blog
+### Content

-The blog part is build with [Pelican](http://blog.getpelican.com/) and each commit are pushed to my
+The blog and the notes parts are build with [Pelican](http://blog.getpelican.com/) and each commit are pushed to my
 [blog repository](https://github.com/maggick/blog) and the build is pushed to my [maggick.github.io](http://github.com/maggick/maggick.github.io) repository.

-### Notes

-For this notebook part I use the [MDwiki](http://dynalon.github.io/mdwiki/#!index.md) CMS in order to directly generate HTML pages from the markdown files.
-This build is done in javascript, meaning the work is totally deported on the client side.
-Moreover I use [github pages](http://pages.github.com/) to host my website.
-This mean that every push to my github repository will lead to a direct update of the website !
+The articles and notes are redacted in markdown.